 Editor: Rename 11.22.6.6 to Fine timing measurement session termination; create a new subclause 11.22.6.6.1 titled EDCA-based ranging session termination and move the contents of 11.22.6.6 to the new subclause.

-11.22.6.6 Fine timing measurement termination
+11.22.6.6 Fine timing measurement session termination

+11.22.6.6.1 EDCA-based ranging session termination

 TGaz Editor: Add the following to the end of Cl.
+11.22.6.6.1 as shown below.

+When the FTM session is a Secure Fine Timing Measurement Session, the Fine Timing Measurement frames transmitted shall be the Protected Dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames)

-11.22.6.6.1 as shown below.11.24.6.6.2 TB Ranging and non-TB Ranging session termination
+11.24.6.6.2 TB Ranging and non-TB Ranging session termination

-A TB Ranging or a NTB Ranging session may be terminated through one of the following:
+A TB Ranging or a NTB Ranging session may be terminated through one of the following.
+In all these cases if the ranging session is a Secure Fine Timing Measurement Session, the corresponding Fine Timing Measurement frames transmitted shall be protect dual of Public Action frames (See 9.6.10 Protected Dual of Public Action frames):